FireEye (NASDAQ:FEYE) Releases Q3 2021 Earnings Guidance

-FireEye (NASDAQ:FEYE) updated its third quarter 2021 earnings guidance on Thursday.
+FireEye (NASDAQ:FEYE) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $-0.160-$-0.140 for the period, compared to the Thomson Reuters consensus estimate of $0.110.
 The company issued revenue guidance of $118 million-$122 million, compared to the consensus revenue estimate of $257.31 million.

-FireEye (NASDAQ:FEYE) last posted its quarterly earnings results on Thursday, August 5th.
-The information security company reported $0.09 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.09) by $0.18.
+FireEye (NASDAQ:FEYE) last issued its quarterly earnings data on Thursday, August 5th.
+The information security company reported $0.09 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.09) by $0.18.
 FireEye had a negative net margin of 22.83% and a negative return on equity of 9.57%.
-On average, equities analysts forecast that FireEye will post -0.94 EPS for the current fiscal year.
+Equities analysts expect that FireEye will post -0.94 earnings per share for the current fiscal year.

-In other FireEye news, COO John P. Watters acquired 25,000 shares of the stock in a transaction that occurred on Thursday, August 26th.
-The shares were bought at an average price of $18.64 per share, for a total transaction of $466,000.00.
-Following the completion of the transaction, the chief operating officer now owns 307,403 shares of the company’s stock, valued at approximately $5,729,991.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Arthur W. Coviello, Jr. bought 10,000 shares of FireEye stock in a transaction that occurred on Wednesday, June 9th.
-The shares were acquired at an average price of $20.18 per share, with a total value of $201,800.00.
-Following the completion of the transaction, the director now owns 28,922 shares of the company’s stock, valued at $583,645.96.
+In other FireEye news, COO John P. Watters purchased 25,000 shares of the business’s stock in a transaction that occurred on Thursday, August 26th.
+The shares were purchased at an average price of $18.64 per share, for a total transaction of $466,000.00.
+Following the completion of the acquisition, the chief operating officer now owns 307,403 shares of the company’s stock, valued at approximately $5,729,991.92.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Arthur W. Coviello, Jr. purchased 10,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 9th.
+The stock was acquired at an average price of $20.18 per share, for a total transaction of $201,800.00.
+Following the acquisition, the director now directly owns 28,922 shares of the company’s stock, valued at approximately $583,645.96.
 The disclosure for this purchase can be found here.
-Insiders have purchased a total of 133,878 shares of company stock worth $2,400,840 over the last 90 days.
-2.20% of the stock is currently owned by corporate insiders.
+Insiders purchased 133,878 shares of company stock worth $2,400,840 over the last three months.
+Corporate insiders own 2.10% of the company’s stock.

 FireEye, Inc operates as an intelligence-led security company.
 The firm engages in intelligence-based cybersecurity solutions that allow organizations to prepare for, prevent, respond to and remediate cyber attacks.
 It operates through the following geographical segments: United States; EMEA; APAC; and Other.